 Avant garde drug-trance world music group Saqqara Dogs performs “Across The Sky.”
 Members Bond Bergland, Ruby Ray, Hearn Gadbois and Sync 66 discuss working and traveling together.

 While “No Way” plays, renowned jazz flautist Bobbi Humphrey discusses romance.
 And the episode ends with The Fleshtones returning to accompany (future Sir) Ian McKellen as he recites William Shakespeare’s “Sonnet 20“.

-As a sort of epitaph for Andy, the final episode of 15 MINUTES begins with a montage of Warhol’s art, to the soundtrack of Freddie Mercury’s version of “The Great Pretender” and ends with his memorial service at St. Patrick’s Cathedral.
+As a sort of epitaph for Andy, the final episode of Fifteen Minutes begins with a montage of Warhol’s art, to the soundtrack of Freddie Mercury’s version of “The Great Pretender” and ends with his memorial service at St. Patrick’s Cathedral.